Learning Outcomes

 A regulatory framework requiring firms to assess and certify the fitness and propriety of senior managers and key staff, and imposing conduct rules on all employees.

-- Senior Managers: Must be FCA-approved and are personally accountable for compliance.
+- Senior Managers: Must be FCA-approved for specified functions, have clearly allocated responsibilities, and are personally accountable for the effective control of their areas (including compliance and financial crime controls).

 Summary